aresta/topotresc/README.md

 - Download and build all the needed data

+Note: By default the scripts are setup to render the Pyrenees and Picos de Europa area, that is quite big.
+To test with a smaller area you should adjust the scripts in tools/scripts/ and the .geojson areas in mnt/conf/.
+You can for example comment out everything except 'picos' areas.

 Open a second terminal, navigate to the project folder and execute the script:
 ```
 ./build_all.sh